alibaba/MongoShake/README.md

 # Usage
 ---
-Run `./bin/collector.darwin64` or `collector.linux64` which is built in OSX and Linux respectively.
+Run `./bin/collector.darwin` or `collector.linux` which is built in OSX and Linux respectively.

 Or you can build mongo-shake yourself according to the following steps: